sidd0128/DynamicCards/README.md

 └── App.tsx
 ```

----

 ## Code Explanation

 ### **1. Main Screen**
-File: `MainScreen.tsx`
+**File:** `MainScreen.tsx`

-This is the entry point where users interact with the cards.
-It manages the state of all cards and provides functionality to drag, add, copy, and delete cards.
+This is the main screen of the application where users interact with the cards.
+It manages the state of all cards and provides functionality to add, copy, delete, and reorder the cards.

 #### Key Functionalities: